eclipse-qrisp/Qrisp/documentation/source/general/tutorial/QIRO.rst

 Establishing correlations
 -------------------------

-For any problem specific QIRO implementation the next step is to evaluate the expected correlations in the solution space, i.e. computing the values of the matrix **M**, where
+For any problem specific QIRO implementation the next step is to evaluate the expected correlations in the solution space, i.e. computing the values of the matrix :math:`\text{M}`, where
 :math:`\text{M}_{ii} = \bra{\psi} Z_i \ket{\psi}` and :math:`\text{M}_{ij} = \bra{\psi} Z_i Z_j \ket{\psi}`.

-We then need to find the **maximum absolute value** of M.
+We then need to find the **maximum absolute value** of :math:`\text{M}`.

 Reducing the problem
 --------------------